jameswan141/guessinggame/README.md

 # guessinggame
-My project that creates a guessing game with numbers.
+A project I made during college that creates a guessing game with numbers.
+The player has to guess the correct number.